priyanshush325/movieFinder/README.md

 and Python using Django Framework and BeautifulSoup library.

 ## Dependencies
-Requires BeautifulSoup and Django Framework to be installed.
+Requires Python BeautifulSoup library, requests library, and Django Framework to be installed.